Aurora-1420/Fat-and-Happy/README.md

 ##### avg_rating missingness vs calories (dependent!)
 <iframe src="assets/ks_calories.html" width="800" height="600" frameborder="0"></iframe>

 The observed KS statistic was 0.062 with a p-value of 0.000.
 We reject the null hypothesis that the missingness of avg_rating doesn't depend on calories.
-Recipes with missing ratings have a somewhat significantly different calorie distribution than those that have ratings.
+Recipes with missing ratings have a somewhat significant different calorie distribution than those that have ratings.

+##### avg_rating missingness vs sodium (independent)
+<iframe src="assets/ks_sodium.html" width="800" height="600" frameborder="0"></iframe>

+The observed KS statistic was 0.024 with a p-value of 0.078.
+We fail to reject the null hypothesis, so it seems like the sodium content of a recipe does not appear to be related to whether it has a rating or not.